 The articles and chapters I write are mainly to communicate within the scientific community.
 These publications disseminate specialist knowledge – in my case social-historical linguistic knowledge – and require peer reviewing to ensure the high level of quality and reliability associated with scientific research.

-I am one of the co-editors of the Routledge Handbook of Prescriptivism, a new volume in the Routledge series of handbooks on linguistic topics.
-The main goal of each handbook is to survey a topic, explaining why the area is important, and critically discussing the leading views in the area.
-It is jointly edited by prof. Joan Beal, dr. Morana Lukač and dr. Robin Straaijer, with prof. Carol Percy and prof. Ingrid Tieken-Boon van Ostade on the editorial board in an advisory capacity.
+I am one of the co-editors of the Routledge Handbook of Prescriptivism, a new volume in the Routledge series of handbooks on linguistic topics, together with prof. Joan Beal and dr. Morana Lukač (with prof. Carol Percy and prof. Ingrid Tieken-Boon van Ostade in an advisory capacity).

-The goal is to develop a widely usable handbook that provides a comprehensive and useful overview of the field of linguistic prescriptivism.
-The aim of the project is to provide a map of the current status quo of the field, adding to it the uncharted territory of prescriptivism and thus mark its two-decade transformation into a serious field of study within linguistics.
-Both the value and the method of studying prescriptivism have been challenged in the past, and this handbook is the first large-scale attempt to make a robust step towards demonstrating both.
+The goal is to develop a widely usable handbook that provides a comprehensive and useful overview of the field of linguistic prescriptivism, to provide a map of the current status quo of the field, adding to it the uncharted territory of prescriptivism and thus mark its two-decade transformation into a serious field of study within linguistics.

 I also teach science communication in academic English, specifically writing and presenting.

 Academic publishing uses a specialised genre that requires a specific form of language use known as Academic English.
 This is useful for those who need to improve their writing (and presenting) skills in Academic English, such as young academics (both native and non-native speakers of English) who are new to this very specific genre, or more established academics who have not published in English before.